FullDome Motion Control

 The James Webb Space Telescope is a jewel of precision technology.
 Designed to observe in the infrared band, this observatory will reveal never-before-seen matter.

 We will be able to compare its images with those of ground-based observatories or the Hubble telescope itself.
-This FMC will also show us its component parts so that our audience can understand the enormous engineering effort that has gone into its construction and operation.
+This FMC will show us the work of other space observatories such as ESA’s Gaia and Euclid or China’s future Hubble, Xuntian.
 The programme will be updated as the telescope sends us data and new discoveries.

 Solar System Discovery